drakkar-lig/walt-python-packages/doc/walt/doc/md/node-cp.md

 Using keyword `booted-image` allows to transfer files directly from the node to the image it has booted.
 Note that this update of the image will trigger a reboot of this node once the transfer is done.
 It will also reboot any other node which has booted the same image.

+For saving more complex changes you have done on a node, see [`walt help show node-save`](node-save.md).